seanliang/ConvertToUTF8/README.md

 ** For OS X users: Sublime Text 3 uses an embedded Python which is facing the same problem as Linux version.

-** I've reported this problem to Jon but did not get any response yet, so I will create extra plugins to solve it.
-If you are eager to use this plugin before they are released, please contact me for more information.
+** I've reported this problem to Jon but did not get any response yet, so I created extra plugins to solve it.
+ConvertToUTF8 will show you the instructions when necessary.

 Installation
 ------------------